Ghassan Ibrahim

 Ghassan Ibrahim (born in Syria in 1977) is the Editor in Chief of Global Arab Network and a Syrian journalist.

 Education

-He studied at Damascus University where he completed his BSc in Economics and Postgraduate Degree in Finance.
+He studied at Damascus University where he completed his BSc in Economics and a Postgraduate Degree in Finance.

-In 2000, he came to UK to study at the University of London, where he completed Economics, Business and Media courses.
+In 2000, he came to the UK to study at the University of London, where he completed Economics, Business and Media courses.
 In 2006 established Global Arab Network.

 Career

-He is a Managing Editor of the Arabic Department at Ahval, based in London.
+He is an Editor in Chief of Syria Focus news website about Syria.
+He was a Managing Editor of the Arabic Department at Ahval, based in London.

 Research Manager and Journalist at Al-Arab Newspaper, the first Arabic media organization in London, established in 1977.